jgoog/Portfolio/deployment-project/README.md

 ## Competencies

 ### JF 4.3
-- **Full Text of Job Function**: Is able to build, manage and deploy code into the relevant environment.
+- **Is able to build, manage and deploy code into the relevant environment.**
 - **Situation**: For the UAM Docker Frontend project, I was responsible for setting up and managing the CI/CD pipeline, as well as deploying the application.
 - **Actions**:
   - **Build**: Configured the build process for the Angular frontend using GitHub Actions.